London: Mansell, 1968-1980. 754 volumes

 Along with the catalog of the National Library there is also a very useful list of Romanian libraries at this site.

 This is the web site of the Russian State Library, formerly the Leninka.
+Again, the interface of the library catalog will seem familiar, as the reader will note in the image on the left.
 The site is in Russian and requires the use of Russian fonts.
 The library has numerous resources.
-The list of online resources is included in the pages on Russia's national bibliography in this course.
+The list of online resources is included in the pages on Russia's national bibliography.
 Some of the source included are the library's monographic acquisitions from 1994 through most of 2002.
 The first search a researcher encounters performs a general search in the library's catalogs.
 Information on each item is very thorough as can be seen from the sample entry below.
-This paticular item was the result of a general search on three terms all of which are highlighted wherever they appear in the record.
+This particular item was the result of a general search on three terms all of which are highlighted wherever they appear in the record.

 There are a large variety of options for both the results and the search.
 It is also possible to search several databases in this catalog.
 As the library expands its holdings it will become an ever more essential resource.
 Together with a search of the Russian National Library and its retrospective scanned catalog the researcher has access electronically to a great deal of information on Russian library holdings.